MHG11983 - The Ord North Chambered Cairn

 Photographs of lintels and the entrance to the chambered cairn were forwarded to the HER by D Scott in November 2010. <12>

 Douglas Scott posted further photographs on the Highland HER Facebook page in May 2011, including one showing the rising sun shining into the passage on 8 November 2009. <13>

 A radiocarbon date for the cremated human bone from the burial deposit on/among the collapsed Neolithic chamber roof was obtained and published in 2005 as part of the National Museums Scotland Radiocarbon dating programme.
-This indicated an Early Bronze Age date. <14>
+This indicated an Early Bronze Age date of 1740-1600 BC calibrated to 1 sigma. <14>